Need to Know

 The Nitro Cans by Funkin Cocktails feature a nitrogen-infused widget, which, upon opening the can, is activated and releases micro-bubbles of nitrogen to mix the cocktail.
 Available in flavours such as amaretto sour, espresso martini and pink gin fizz, the Nitro Cans aim to elevate on-the-go drinking to rival the quality of bar-made cocktails.

-According to Funkin Cocktails, which partnered with packaging company Ardagh on the new cans, while traditional fizzy beverages are carbonated with carbon dioxide, nitrogen bubbles are 100 times smaller and longer-lasting.
+According to Funkin Cocktails, which partnered with Ardagh Metal Packaging on the new cans, while traditional fizzy beverages are carbonated with carbon dioxide, nitrogen bubbles are 100 times smaller and longer-lasting.
 This not only enhances the aromatics of the cocktail but provides more sensory drinking experience.

 In an age of Convenience Culture, quality remains paramount for consumers who wish to emulate the bar experience in the comfort of their home or on the move.